Skip to content

 The demand side of post-quantum is underserved.

 Every U.S. federal agency, financial institution, and critical-infrastructure operator will replace its cryptographic core between now and 2035.
 Vendor conferences cover supply.
-The State of Quantum Readiness Summit is the annual convening for the buyers, auditors, and standards editors who have to prove the work was done — on the record, on schedule, and to a defensible bar.
+The State of Quantum Readiness Summit is the annual convening for the buyers, auditors, and standards editors who have to prove the work was done.
+On the record, on schedule, and to a defensible bar.

 01 / 03